Meet the Writers in Progress Instructors

 Tzivia Gover

-Tzivia Gover is the author of The Mindful Way to a Good Night’s Sleep and Joy in Every Moment.
-She is a writer, educator, and certified dream therapist and the director of the Institute of Dream Studies.
-Gover has led numerous workshops and panels about dreams, mindfulness, and writing, and she holds an MFA in writing from Columbia University.
+Tzivia Gover is the author of several books including Dreaming on the Page: Tap into Your Midnight Mind to Supercharge Your Writing.
+She is a writer, educator, and certified dreamwork professional.
+Gover leads workshops and panels about dreams, mindfulness, and writing domestically and abroad, and she holds an MFA in writing from Columbia University.
 She is an active member of the International Association for the Study of Dreams and the founder of 350 Dreamers, an international network of people who dream together for global healing.
-Find out more at http://tziviagover.com/
+Find out more at http://thirdhousemoon.com/.

 Donna Jenson is author of Healing My Life from Incest to Joy and playwright of “What She Knows: One Woman’s Way Through Incest to Joy.”
 She has been leading writing workshops since 2008 both in person and, more recently, online.
 Being a feminist activist since 1971, she has found writing to be a fabulous way to strengthen her voice, sharpen her thinking, and open her heart.